SciML/DiffEqDocs.jl/docs/src/getting_started.md

 plot(sol,idxs=(0,2))
 ```

-Note that here "variable 0" corresponds to the independent variable ("time").
+Note that here “variable 0” corresponds to the independent variable (“time”).

 ## Defining Parameterized Functions

-In many cases you may want to explicitly have parameters associated with your
+Often, you want to explicitly have parameters associated with your
 differential equations.
 This can be used by things like
 [parameter estimation routines](https://docs.sciml.ai/Overview/stable/highlevels/inverse_problems/).
 In this case, you use the `p` values via the syntax: